duckduckgo/privacy-for-safari/README.md

-# DuckDuckGo Privacy Essentials for Safari
+# DuckDuckGo Privacy for Safari

 ## Building
 Requires Xcode 11 and macOS 10.15 or better.